THE BLOG

 7. Make comments- Many proposed rules have a public comment period (like Florida’s Medical Board’s proposed ruling).

-8. Donate- the ACLU and NCTE usually lead the efforts in opposing anti-trans legislation.
+8. Donate- the ACLU and A4TE usually lead the efforts in opposing anti-trans legislation.
 And your local LGBTQ+/trans non-profits and grass root organizations provide support for the community.

 *Special note to the other “Both Ands” out there: this politicization and advocacy can be exhausting, overwhelming, and essential for us because it affects us on both a personal and work level.
 I recently organized an every other month virtual support meet-up for “Both Ands”.
 You can sign up for the invitation and mailing list here.